hashgraph/stablecoin-studio/sdk/README.md

 		})
 	);
 ```

 ### RevokeMultiRole

-Revokes multiple roles from multiple accounts for a stable coin.
+Revokes multiple roles from multiple accounts for a stablecoin.
 The operating account must have the admin role.

 **Spec:**

 ```Typescript
 	Role.revokeMultiRoles(request: RevokeMultiRolesRequest): Promise<boolean>;
 ```